slashkudos/.github/profile/README.md

 Give and receive kudos from your favorite app using `/kudos` 🎉

-This is the main repository for slashkudos used for documentation, planning, and discussions.
+This is the slashkudos GitHub landing page.

+See [slashkudos/slashkudos] for technical documentation, planning, and discussions.

 ## Useful Links